CVE-2023-27533

 CVE-2023-27533 is a high-severity Special Element Injection (CWE-75) vulnerability in Splunk Universal Forwarder.
 Its CVSS base score is 8.8 (High).

-Operationally, ranked at the 35.1th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked in the top 21% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References